zcqsntr/RL_OED-proposal/README.md

 ## Preliminary Findings

-We have written a [paper](https://www.biorxiv.org/content/10.1101/2022.05.09.491138v1.abstract), currently on bioArxiv, in review at PLOS computational biology which demonstrates the effectiveness of the method on simple models.
+We have written a [paper](https://www.biorxiv.org/content/10.1101/2022.05.09.491138v1.abstract), currently on bioArxiv and in review at PLOS computational biology which demonstrates the effectiveness of the method on simple models.

 ## Next Steps

-If the project is successfully completed, are there any obvious next steps?
+Expand the project into models other areas of science and engineering.
+There is also the possibility to remove the restriction to models described by PDEs.
+Furthermore, we could look into different experimental optimality metrics.

 ## Known contributors